 How do you recognize a concussion?
 When does a concussion need medical attention?There’s a good chance you may not know the answers.
 According to statistics from the Public Health Agency of Canada, fewer than half of Canadians know what to do if someone gets a concussion or how to recognize the symptoms.

 Physicians like Dr. Tina Atkinson are working to change that.
-Dr. Atkinson is a founding member of Concussion Nova Scotia, team physician for both the national women’s hockey team and the Halifax Mooseheads, and chief medical officer of Canadian Sport Institute Atlantic.
+Dr. Atkinson is a founding member of Concussion Nova Scotia and chief medical officer (CMO) of the Professional Women’s Hockey League.
+She has previously served as team physician for the Canadian women’s hockey team and the Halifax Mooseheads.

 “We want people to know the basic signs of concussion, and if you suspect a concussion, to know what to do and be able to self-manage before you see a physician or nurse practitioner,” Dr. Atkinson says.

 A concussion is a brain injury – caused by an impact on your head or body that causes your brain to move inside your skull.
 It can affect the way you behave, how you think and feel, and generally the way your brain works.

 About 11,300 Nova Scotians sustain a concussion each year.
 Concussions can happen suddenly, and not just in collision sports.
 In the winter, there’s no shortage of people who are at risk: kids zipping down a toboggan hill, people walking on icy sidewalks as well as those involved in motor vehicle accidents.
 Remember: you don’t have to lose consciousness or receive a hit to the head to have a concussion.

 Concussions can present through a variety of signs and symptoms:

 Check out this concussion information card to understand the signs and symptoms of concussion in kids, youth and adults.